railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Contacts.rst

    *Selecting the CRM functionality to install*

-OpenERP proposes a selection from pre-configured functions for CRM:
+OpenERP proposes a selection from preconfigured functions for CRM:

-* managing a prospects database,
+* managing a prospect database,

 * managing and tracking opportunities,

 * managing meetings and the company calendar,

-* managing pre-sales,
+* managing presales,

-* managing phone calls and/or a call center,
+* managing phone calls,

 * managing after-sales service,

-* managing employment offers,

 * managing technical service,

 * tracking bugs and new functional requests.

-You see that OpenERP's CRM module is not limited just to Customer relationships but is designed to generate all types of relations with a partner: such as suppliers, employees, customers, prospects.
+You see that OpenERP's CRM module is not limited just to Customer Relationships but is designed to generate all types of relations with a partner: such as suppliers, employees, customers, prospects.
 This book will describe just customer relationships.
 The other CRM functions are similar to use, so you should not have huge problems with understanding those functions.

-The following cases will be looked at for this chapter
+The following cases will be looked at in this chapter:

-* Prospect management,
+* Prospect Management,

-* Opportunity management,
+* Opportunity Management,

-* Management of the company calendar,
+* Management of the Company Calendar,

-* Management of phone calls.
+* Management of Phone Calls.

-The figure :ref:`fig-crmconwiz` shows the CRM module configuration screen after selecting some functions to install.
+The figure :ref:`fig-crmconwiz` shows the CRM module configuration screen that appears when you selected the CRM to be installed.

 .. _fig-crmconwiz: